bhumikacodess/Tab-leads-tracker/README.md

 # Leads Tracker

-A simple chrome extension to save links so you dont loose them while browsing.
+A simple chrome extension to save links so you dont lose them while browsing.

 ## What it does
 - save the current tab link with one click